Bread Line

 Stone Soup Cafe Manager

 Abby manages the Bread Line’s weekday soup kitchen, the Stone Soup Cafe.
 Her excitement for getting food into bellies has led her to various food jobs around town, most recently having finished her first season as a farm hand at Calypso Farm.
-She lives in a cabin with her cat and enjoys skiing, cooking, playing board games with friends and watching sub-par horror movies.
+She lives in a cabin with her cat & enjoys skiing, cooking, playing board games with friends & watching sub-par horror movies.

 Marisa Pena